0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

-## How it works together
+## How it all works together
-Now that we have a basic understanding of the components involved, let's take a look at sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
+Now that we are familiar with th components involved, let's take a look at sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);
     EXIT_ON_ERROR(hr)